• White

 It is well known that plants have healing properties, being very beneficial in preventing and even curing different health problems.
 But plants also have a spiritual use, and many of them are given magical powers or properties by different cultures.
 Let’s learn more about ash tree symbolism, spiritual meaning, and uses.

-The truth is, it is a tree that has been worshiped by different cultures such as Romans, Greeks, Celts, and Vikings.
+It is a tree that has been worshiped by different cultures such as Romans, Greeks, Celts, and Vikings.
 Spiritual cleansings are made with its leaves and protective amulets are manufactured from its wood.

 Today we will know a little more of all the magical properties that this tree offers, according to the different beliefs and cultural traditions.